 We all have the natural ability to go into hypnosis, and we can learn to use this ability to make desirable, lasting changes in our lives.
-It is a process of learning to reprogram the subconscious mind.
-Reprogram negative thought patterns and release bad habits to have a healthier and more productive life.
+Furthermore, it is a process of learning to reprogram the subconscious mind.
+Moreover, reprogram negative thought patterns and release bad habits to have a healthier and more productive life.
 It is simple, yet profound.

 Hypnosis is Proven

-Hypnosis affords freedom from fear-based programming and assumed limitations and allows changes of limiting beliefs to improve health and well-being.
+Hypnosis affords freedom from fear-based programming and assumed limitations.
+For instance, allows changes of limiting beliefs to improve health and well-being.
 Hypnosis is fast, easy and effective.
 It has been extensively studied and is used worldwide.
-While it is a safe and highly effective treatment, it is not a substitute for medical treatment or psychotherapy.
+Therefore, it is a safe and highly effective treatment.
+However, it is not a substitute for medical treatment or psychotherapy.
 Consult your doctor to determine if this is right for you.